Air China Cargo

-Air China Cargo Co., Ltd. (中国国际货运航空公司 (中國國際貨運航空公司, Zhōngguó Guójì Huòyùn Hángkōng gōngsī)) is a cargo airline of the People's Republic of China with its headquarters in Shunyi District in Beijing.
+Air China Cargo Co., Ltd. (中国国际货运航空公司) is a cargo airline of the People's Republic of China with its headquarters in Shunyi District in Beijing.
 It is an all-cargo subsidiary of Air China and operates scheduled freighter services to over 20 cities in 12 countries around the world.
 Its main base is Beijing Capital International Airport.

 History

 The airline was established in 2003 and started operations shortly thereafter.
 It is owned by Air China (51%), CITIC Pacific (25%) and Beijing Capital International (24%) and has around 4,000 employees (as of March 2013).

 In May 2011, Air China and Cathay Pacific announced the consolidation of their cargo business to the new Air China Cargo.

 On 30 December 2024, Air China Cargo went public through an initial public offering on the Shenzhen Stock Exchange, which became the biggest IPO of Chinese A-share market in 2024.

 Destinations

 Air China Cargo serves the following airports as of June 2025: